Skip to main content

 Checkov Policy

-The controller has the ability to source in an external repository used to house the Checkov policies.
-A common scenario would be a shared policy repository with Checkov configuration and external checks and shared between the Workflows and this runtime enforcement.
+The controller has the capability to source an external repository used to store the Checkov policies.
+A common scenario would be a shared policy repository with Checkov configuration and external checks, shared between the Workflows and this runtime enforcement.

 apiVersion: terraform.appvia.io/v1alpha1